 I relished all-time classics such as The Little Mermaid, The Lion King, Beauty and the Beast and many more, during the peak years of my youth.

-Each movie introduced my young brain to stories and plots that featured archetypical characters such as the hero, princess, villain, side-kick, etc. Even as an ingenuous girl, I was able to pick up on a recurrent theme that was woven into the threads of each storyline, and that was the idea of “True Love”.
+Each movie introduced me to stories and plots that featured archetypical characters such as the hero, princess, villain, side-kick, etc. Even as an ingenuous girl, I was able to pick up on a recurrent theme that was woven into the threads of each storyline, and that was the idea of ‘True Love’.

 Fortunately, the talented folks at Disney picked up on this oversight and rectified it by creating more progressive movies.
-Movies such as Frozen highlight the love between two sisters; Brother Bear relays a story about the affection that exists between brothers; and Brave is about self-love and empowerment.
+Movies such as Frozen highlight the love between two sisters; Brother Bear relays a story about the affection that exists between brothers; and Brave is about self-love.

-I had a breakthrough when I realized that love has so many other manifestations.
-There is, in fact, a buffet of love with a delectable spread that we can all feast on.
-The ancient Greek philosophers, who were linguistic geniuses, were the only ones who were able to pick up on this blessed offering.
+I realized that love has many other types of love, besides the romantic kind.
+There is, in fact, a buffet of love with a delectable spread that we can feast on.
+The ancient Greek philosophers, who were linguistic geniuses, were the only ones who were able to pick up on these distinctions in love.

 Eros – sexual passion